eckon/dotfiles/ansible/README.md

 # Ansible

-Way of setting up a completly new machine with my dotfiles, configurations, packages, applications etc.
+Way of setting up a completely new machine with my dotfiles, configurations, packages, applications etc.

 Simply run the `bootstrap.sh` script to start.